Berger101/Battleships-Game/README.md

 - A computer victory occurs when your fleet is entirely submerged beneath the waves.

 ### Colorful Interface
 - Enjoy a visually appealing game interface with color-coded text using the `colorama` library.

-## How to Play
-1. Clone the repository to your local machine.
-2. Run the game by executing the `run.py` script in your preferred Python environment.

 Get ready for an immersive Battleships experience – command your fleet, outsmart your opponent, and claim victory on the high seas!